 The Kitlope Heritage Conservancy is now the largest intact coastal temperate rainforest watershed left in the world.
 But to Cecil and the Haisla people, those mountains, rivers, valleys, and all living things in that place mean so much more.
 “You guys call it the Kitlope,” Cecil once said.
 “But in our language we call it Huchsduwachsdu Nuyem Jees.
 That means the land of milky blue waters and the sacred stories contained in this place.
 You think it’s a victory because we saved the land.
 But what we really saved is our heritage, our stories, which are embedded in this place and which couldn’t survive without it, and which contain all our wisdom for living.”

 What power lies behind those words.
 Spencer has often said some of the best work he’s ever done was with Cecil, Gerald, Charlie, and the Haisla people around the Kitlope.
 We can understand why.
 Today, 30 years later, all of us here at Ecotrust are grateful, proud, and continue to be inspired by the seed of generous partnership planted with their efforts.

 Rest in peace, Wa’xaid.
 And thank you.

 If you would like to learn more about Cecil’s remarkable life, read Following the Good River: The Life and Times of Wa’xaid (2019) and Stories from the Magic Canoe of Wa’xaid (2019), by Cecil Paul and Briony Penn.
-If you would like to learn about Cecil and the birth of Ecotrust, read Spencer and Sam Beebe’s Cache: Creating Natural Economies (2010) or Spencer’s latest book, It’s Not Any House You Know: New Myths for a Changing Planet (2018).
+If you would like to learn about Cecil and the founding of Ecotrust, read Spencer and Sam Beebe’s Cache: Creating Natural Economies (2010) or Spencer’s latest book, It’s Not Any House You Know: New Myths for a Changing Planet (2018).
 If you would like to learn more about the Magic Canoe, watch Spencer’s 2011 TEDxPortland Talk.